-How do you apply for Social Security?
+How do you sign up for Social Security?

-You can apply for retirement benefits online at www.ssa.gov, call our toll-free number, or contact a local Social Security office to make an appointment.
+You can apply for retirement benefits online at www.ssa.gov, call our toll-free number, or contact a local Social Security office.

 Depending on your circumstances, you'll need some or all the documents listed below.
 Don't delay your application for benefits if you don't have all the information.
 If you don't have a document you need, we can help you get it.